MicrosoftDocs/learn/learn-pr/quantum/solve-job-shop-scheduling-optimization-problem/includes/12-summary.md

 - What the job shop scheduling problem is and why it matters
 - How to represent constraints in the form of penalty functions
+- How to define an objective function
-- How to combine these penalty functions and assign weights to form a cost function
+- How to combine these penalty and objective functions and assign weights to form a cost function
 - How to submit the cost function to Azure Quantum
 - How to understand & parse the results
+- How to validate the results
+- How to tune the problem parameters

 ### Next steps